alciamoncrieffe/Dog_Breed_Classifier--Udacity/README.md

 ## Dog Breed Classifier -- Udacity Project

-Train a Convolutional Neural Network (CNN) to provide an estimate of the canine’s breed, given an user provided image of a dog.
+Deeplearning Course Project 1 : Train a Convolutional Neural Network (CNN) to provide an estimate of the canine’s breed, given an user provided image of a dog.
 If supplied an image of a human, the code will identify the resembling dog breed.

 ### Contents
 0. Initial library setup